yarec/react-layout-generator/src/includes/intro.md

 ### Why is the page flashing

 This can occur when any element extends beyond the borders.
 Finding those elements changing their size and or location will fix the problem.
-Another choice is the add overflowX and overflowY hidden property  to the appropriate RLGLayout.
+Another choice is the add overflowX and overflowY hidden property  to the appropriate Layout.

 ### How can I right align blocks